DFE-Digital/ey-recovery-prototype/README.md

 You may get a permissions error on step 5 above.
 If so, run the following, as recommended in the output:
 `sudo chown -R $(whoami) /usr/local/share/zsh /usr/local/share/zsh/site-functions`.
 Retry step 5.

+## Rationale

+If you look back in the version history, you will see it branch off.
+A large amount of retrospective changes were made, in a branch called `clean-start` for several reasons:
+1. Remove references to Get Into Teaching, where the prototype had originally been copied and pasted from
+2. Remove other system files and images that were accidentally brought into the repo
+3. DRY up code
+4. Update version of the prototype kit to latest version

+The `master` branch reflects the default branch before the changes, and the `main` branch is the default branch after the changes.
+The milestones, reflected in the folder structure, should have corresponding tags in both branches.